TryQuiet/quiet/README.md

 This is a concise technical summary of the main points.

 1. **Granting access:** community owners use standard PKI ([PKI.js](https://pkijs.org/)) to grant access, with each community owner serving as the community's [certificate authority](https://en.wikipedia.org/wiki/Certificate_authority); this is handled by Quiet and transparent to users.
-2. **Authentication:** a valid signed certificate from the community owner is required to connect to peers, receive connection from peers, and for messages to be visible to other peers.
+2. **Authentication:** a valid signed certificate from the community owner is required to connect to peers, receive connections from peers, and for messages to be visible to other peers.
 3. **Networking:** peers connect via [Tor onion services](https://en.wikipedia.org/wiki/Tor_(network)#Onion_services), exclusively with their fellow community members.
 4. **Privacy:** Tor encrypts all data in transit, and a Quiet user's device connects only to the devices of their fellow community members, so all messages are encrypted to recipients.
 4. **Syncing:** IPFS and [OrbitDB](https://orbitdb.org), an [IPFS](https://ipfs.io/)-based [CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type), ensure that all data (messages, user data, etc) syncs between peers with [eventual consistency](https://arxiv.org/abs/2012.00472).